ved-pathak/ml_38/README.md

  # Model Used
 Stable Diffusion 3 Medium is a Multimodal Diffusion Transformer (MMDiT) text-to-image model that boasts significant enhancements in image quality, typography, complex prompt     comprehension, and resource efficiency.

 The Phi-3 family models have been refined through supervised learning and preference adjustments to enhance their ability to follow instructions and ensure safety.
-They excel in various benchmarks, including common sense, language skills, mathematics, coding, long-term context, and logical reasoning, especially when compared to other models with fewer than 13 billion parameters.
+They excel in various benchmarks, including common sense, language skills, mathematics, coding, long-term context, and logical reasoning, especially when compared to other models with fewer than 13 billion params.
  # Approach
 We have used two approach for this Problem